huntrontrakkr/project_capsid/game_rules.md

 ### 6. Pay Into Another Player's Coffer

-A player may place into any _other_ player's coffer from any store cell any amount of units.
+A player may place into any _other_ player's coffer from any cell's store any amount of units.
 This shall be considered an at-cost move.

 # End of Game

 The game continues through as many rounds as decided.
 Once the final harvest has taken place, the winner is the player who has the highest tally/score.
-Ties may be determined by who has the highest amount of dominant cells.
+Ties may be determined by the player who has the highest amount of dominant cells.